 4. Be prepared to climb over rocks, steps, and boulders

-You will traverse many steps and boulders on this hike.
+When hiking the Sunday Gulch Trail, you will traverse many steps and boulders on this hike.
 The rocks and steps can be slippery at times.
 Hold on to the railing and be prepared for a climb or descent, depending on direction way you choose to hike.

 “The hike had beautiful scenery, but some places are super slippery.”